xzhuah/BlenderAddonPackageTool/README.md

 [default]
 ; name of the addon to be created, tested and released addon = sample_addon
+; Whether the addon is an extension, if True, the addon will be packaged when released. is_extension = False
 ; path to the addon directory, testing addon will be temporarily installed here ; usually you don't need to configure this since it can be derived from the exe_path addon_path = C:/software/general/Blender/Blender3.5/scripts/addons/